barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 ## PSD2

-From an end-user standpoint, PSD2 can be (simplistically) summarised in the following sentence
+From an end-user standpoint, PSD2 can be (very simplistically) summarised in the following sentence
 > Offer functional and security parity between a bank’s [channels][14] and its public APIs.

 Or
-> A bank customer must be able to securely do through an API all things she can do through its other channels.
+> A bank customer must be able to securely do through an API all things she can do through the bank's other channels.

-PSD2 is a "meaty" combination of legal text and technical standards to set out the requirements for secure access to their accounts by bank customers.
+PSD2 is a "meaty" combination of legal text and technical standards to set out the requirements for secure access by bank customers to their accounts.
 More specifically, it is composed of
-* The [Payment Services Directive 2][15] which sets out the legal framework and requirements for access to bank customer accounts by Third Part Providers (TPPs).
+* The [Payment Services Directive 2][15] which sets out the legal framework and requirements for access to bank customer accounts by Third Party Providers (TPPs).
-* The European Banking Authority [technical standards for customer authentication and communications][16] (RTS) in PSD2.
+* The European Banking Authority [technical standards for customer authentication and communications][16] (a.k.a.
+EBA RTS) in PSD2.
 * The [Electronic Identification Regulation][17] (eIDAS) which sets out the details on the operation of Trust Service Providers (TSPs, more on this below).

-PSD2 by its nature (law and technical standards) answers the "why" (legal framework, ownership of data) and "how" (public/private cryptography, identification and security).
+PSD2 by its nature (law and technical standards) answers the "why" (legal framework, ownership of data) and the broad "how" (public/private cryptography, identification and security).
-The remaining of the technical choices and concepts have evolved, taking into account industry best practice and matching the [spirit][18] (if not the exact letter) of the law.
+The rest of the technical choices and concepts have evolved organically, taking into account industry best practice, while matching the [spirit][18] (if not the exact letter) of the law.

 The following diagram describes the PSD2 ecosystem, the key elements and their interactions from a high level.